AdobeDocs/campaign-standard.en/help/sending/using/managing-typologies.md

    ![](assets/typology_message.png)

-1. By default, the out-of-the-box typology is linked to messages.
+1. By default, the out-of-the-box typology is linked to all messages.
 Select the typology of your choice from the list, then confirm.

-The selected typology is now linked to the message.
+The selected typology is now associated with the message.
 All its associated typology rules will be executed to check the message validity.